-Your doctor will ask you or your caregiver about your symptoms and medical history.
+You or your caregiver will be asked about your symptoms and medical history.
 A physical exam will be done.

 The goal of treatment is to try to stop or reverse the damage by managing the condition causing the encephalopathy.
 Treatment is based on the cause, but may include:

-Medical support may be needed through recovery including feeding tube or breathing support with severe encephalopathy.
+Medical support may be needed through recovery, including a feeding tube or breathing support in cases of severe encephalopathy.

 Many causes cannot be prevented.
 To help reduce the chance of encephalopathy:

 National Institute of Diabetes and Digestive and Kidney Disorders

 Cirrhosis.
 California Pacific Medical Center website.
 Available at: https://www.sutterhealth.org/diseases-conditions/hepatitis-liver-disease/cirrhosis.
 Accessed February 21, 2018.